frequently asked questions

 This is a type of Development Finance intended to fund an entire project, from buying the property and paying stamp duty to covering all the construction costs.

-From cautious first-time developers to experienced developers facing cashflow issues due to the right project emerging at the wrong time, 100% Development Finance can be invaluable for anyone who needs entire funding for a project without any upfront costs.
+From experienced contractors wishing to strike off on their own to experienced developers facing cashflow issues due to the right project emerging at the wrong time, 100% Development Finance can be invaluable for anyone who needs entire funding for a project without any upfront costs.

 Great question!
 The payback terms of 100% Development Finance differ from lender to lender.
 Some lenders require a 50/50 profit share.
 In other instances, you might be required to pay interest on funds in exchange for splitting the profits in your favour.
 In order to entirely avoid profit sharing, additional collateral is necessary.